Jorge-Rodriguez/aiven-monitor-homework/README.md

 $ terraform apply
 ```

+The `targets` input variable needs to be defined.

 ## Testing
 ### Unit tests
 Unit tests are run automatically during the creation of the docker image.